 To provide culturally responsive trainings and culturally responsive curriculum development to human service agencies, educational institutions and service providers.

-Our aim is to reduce and eventually eliminate barriers that BIPOC families face when accessing services for their children with autism spectrum disorder (ASD) and/or Intellectual Developmental
+Our aim is to reduce and eventually eliminate barriers that Racially and Ethnically Diverse Populations families face when accessing services for their children with autism spectrum disorder (ASD) and/or Intellectual Developmental

 Disabilities.